 BUAD 569 Fundamentals of Project Management

 This course will walk the student through the fundamentals of project management in a hands-on format.
-It will follow the PMI methodology for project management and will expose the student to all phases of the Project Management Lifestyle (Initiation, Planning, Execution, Monitor & Control and Closure).
+It will follow the PMI methodology for project management and will expose the student to all phases of the Project Management Lifestyle (Initiation, Planning, Execution, Monitor and Control and Closure).
 The student will learn how to properly define the scope of a project and create a detailed project plan that will enable them to effectively execute a project.
 They will also learn how to perform risk analysis and productively monitor, control and communicate the progress of an active project, in addition to topics related to project management.
-This course counts as one of the four concentration-specific electives required for the Supply Chain & Manufacturing concentration.
+This course counts as one of the four concentration-specific electives required for the Supply Chain and Manufacturing concentration.

 BUAD 569 Fun with Supply Chains

-This course will use a combination of readings, case studies, business simulations and student presentations to address different key decisions in supply chain management.
-Specific topics will include an overview of supply chain communications and collaboration, transportation decisions on a network, inventory planning, pricing and the effects of major supply chain disruptions.
-This course will be taught in collaboration with St. Norbert faculty and senior local supply chain leaders.
+This course will use a combination of readings, case studies, business simulations and student presentations to address different key decisions in supply-chain management.
+Specific topics will include an overview of supply-chain communications and collaboration, transportation decisions on a network, inventory planning, pricing and the effects of major supply-chain disruptions.
+This course will be taught in collaboration with St. Norbert faculty and senior local supply-chain leaders.
 This course counts as one of the four concentration-specific electives required for the Supply Chain and Manufacturing concentration.

 BUAD 569 International Trade Law